 Richard Howard was born in Cleveland, Ohio, on October 13, 1929.
-He received his BA from Columbia University in 1951 and studied at the Sorbonne as a Fellow of the French Government.
+He received his BA from Columbia University, where he was the editor of The Columbia Review, in 1951.
+Allen Ginsberg and John Hollander were his classmates.
+After earning an MA in 1952, Howard then studied at the Sorbonne as a fellow of the French government.

 He is the author of numerous volumes of poetry, including Trappings: New Poems (Turtle Point Press, 1999); Like Most Revelations: New Poems (Pantheon, 1994); Selected Poems (Penguin, 1991); No Traveller (Knopf, 1989); Findings (Atheneum, 1971); Untitled Subjects (Atheneum, 1969), for which he received the Pulitzer Prize; and Quantities (Wesleyan University Press, 1962).
-He has published more than 150 translations from the French, including works by André Gide, Jean Giraudoux, Jean Cocteau, Albert Camus, Simone de Beauvoir, Charles de Gaulle, André Breton, Alain Robbe-Grillet, Roland Barthes, Emil Cioran, Claude Simon, and Stendhal, as well as Charles Baudelaire’s Les Fleurs du mal, for which he received the 1983 American Book Award for translation.
+He has published more than 150 translations from the French, including works by André Gide, Jean Giraudoux, Jean Cocteau, Albert Camus, Simone de Beauvoir, Charles de Gaulle, André Breton, Alain Robbe-Grillet, Roland Barthes, Emil Cioran, Claude Simon, and Stendhal, as well as Charles Baudelaire’s Les Fleurs du mal, for which he received the 1983 American Book Award (now, the National Book Award) for translation.
 He is also the author of Alone with America: Essays on the Art of Poetry in the United States since 1950, which was first published in 1969 and expanded in 1980.
-In 1994 he edited the Library of America edition of the Travel Writings of Henry James, and in 1995 The Best American Poetry.
+In 1994, he edited the Library of America edition of the Travel Writings of Henry James, and, in 1995, The Best American Poetry.

 |From the Image Archive|